ArthurBatista04/client-server/README.md

 # Client/server

 This is a simple project on using sockets for interprocess communication.
-There are three C linux servers available for usage and you can connect to these servers through N clients.
+There are three C linux servers available for usage and you can connect to them through a proxy with N clients.

 ```
 Customer server